KoorIO/koor/docs/docs/index.md

 After that, you should create a project firstly.
 With per project, we will create a subdomain.
 So you can use that domain for our services (RestfulAPI, Websocket).

+Our policy is unlimit project for user.
+However, to avoid spamer, we limit 10 projects in the beginning.
+If you want to increase the limit, please contact us.

 ## Restful API
 You can create unlimited API each project.
 We support to run APIs on Swagger.